 - Have completed the 3-quarter freshman year residency requirement before participating.

 - Less common situations: If you took a leave before finishing your first year you are not immediately eligible, but you are welcome to apply to participate the next year (even though you may have completed up to 5 quarters at that time).
-Students who are spending time away from Stanford between their first and second years are welcome to participate in Sophomore College at the beginning of their second year, even if they are not enrolled in classes at the time of application.
-Students on active leave of absence may apply as usual in early April.
-Students whose SUNet is on hiatus may need to work with the program to submit an application in early April.
-Students may need to work with a UAR advisor to complete Returning to Stanford paperwork in order to enroll in summer quarter--your UAR advisor can help you determine whether it's necessary and guide you through the process.
+Students who are spending time away from Stanford between their first and second years are welcome to participate in Sophomore College at the beginning of their second year, even if they are not enrolled in classes at the time of application (if on active leave of absence, students may apply as usual in early April; students whose SUNet is on hiatus may need to work with the program to submit an application in early April.
+Students may need to work with a UAR advisor to complete Returning to Stanford paperwork in order to enroll in summer quarter--your UAR advisor can help you determine whether it's necessary and guide you through the process.).

-Faculty assemble a class based on student responses to the application questions.
-We do not ask for transcripts, recommendations, or resumes.
+Faculty assemble a class based on student responses to the application questions, not transcripts, recommendations, or resumes.
 To ensure that Sophomore College constitutes a strong community, and to ensure that the program is prepared to support the success of each individual student, the following offices may be consulted:

 - Office of Residential Education